e-picas/nunjucks-date-filter/README.md

 dateFilter.setDefaultFormat('YYYY');
 ```

-Once it is installed, you can call the filter in you *nunjucks* templates:
+Once it is installed, you can call the filter in your *nunjucks* templates:

 ```
 // with no format